tiian/tiian.github.io/Quality_First.md

 ### Full Documentation

-Documentation is a core property of software: if it's not documented, there's no way to recognize what "wrong behavior" means.
+Documentation is a core property of software: if it's not documented, there's no way to recognize what *wrong behavior* means.

-### Open Mind
+### Open Minded

-Accept to discuss every type of proposal: nothing is "stupid" by itself.
+Accept to discuss every type of proposal: nothing is *stupid* by itself.

 ### Transparency